Adopt

 Below are our newest added Australian Shepherds available for adoption in Highland, Illinois.
 To see more adoptable Australian Shepherds in Highland, Illinois, use the search tool below to enter specific criteria!

-We'll also keep you updated on Ty's adoption status with email updates.
+We'll also keep you updated on Crew's adoption status with email updates.

 long timer badge